acdc-digital/EAC/docs/ai-chat-terminal.md

 ## Overview

-The EAC Dashboard includes an integrated AI chat terminal powered by OpenAI's GPT-4o-mini model.
+The EAC Dashboard includes an integrated AI chat terminal powered by Anthropic's Claude model.
 The chat interface uses a terminal-style format with `$ user:` and `$ system:` prompts for an authentic development experience.

 ## Features

 ### 🤖 AI Integration

-- **OpenAI GPT-4o-mini** for intelligent responses
+- **Anthropic Claude 3.5 Sonnet** for intelligent responses
 - **Context-aware** about EAC project structure and technologies
 - **Real-time** conversation with Convex backend storage
 - **Session management** for conversation continuity